All Episodes

 It was eagerly anticipated.

-Uh they embargoed the speech prior to uh its delivery, although the AP did get some uh advanced copies of it, and this led to I mean, there you the excitement in some of the drive-by media about this speech.
+They embargoed the speech prior to its delivery, although the AP did get some advanced copies of it.

-I mean, I was gosh, I hate this position.
+I mean, I was, gosh, I hate this position.

 I hate being in this position.

-I was expecting some rip roaring barn burner, man, it's gonna revolutionize politics.
+I was expecting some rip-roaring barn burner.

-Moving on to the phones we go uh Keith in Orlando, Florida.
+Moving on to the phones, we go.

-Welcome to the EIB network, sir.
+Welcome to the EIB Network.

-Nice to have you here.
+Sir, nice to have you here.

-Thanks, Russ.
+Thanks, Rush.

 How are you doing, man?